 The Walking Dead

-This high-energy live stage show “Direct from Vegas” has returned.
-The show features music and the theatrics and dance moves of the Jabbawockeez.
-They deliver gravity-defying choreography as well as special effects and humor.
-We say that this is one you can skip or save for the end after you have gotten in your must-see mazes.
-Do not see the first show because you need to use that valuable time to hit the mazes.
+The Jabbawockeez return for this high-energy live stage show set to music.
+The Jabbawockeez deliver gravity-defying choreography as well as special effects and humor.
+We think this is one you can skip, or save it until the end after you have gotten in your must-see mazes.
+Do not see the first show (unless you have Universal Express) because you need to use that valuable time to hit the mazes.

 We frogs jump (even higher than usual) in terror at Halloween Horror Nights — usually when we least expect it in a scare zone.
-There were three Scare Zones in 2017, each one more terrifying than the next.
+There are five Scare Zones in 2018, each one more terrifying than the next.

 If chemical warfare is your worst nightmare, then this zone is for you.
 While utility workers were doing repairs in a tunnel they accidentally burst a pipe with toxic gas in it.
 Everyone infected has turned into zombie-like subhumans.
 Can you get past them before they infect you too?
-You will encounter this scare zone on the walk from Lower Lot to Backlot (and back).
+This scare zone returns from 2017 and is part of the walk from Lower Lot to Backlot (and back).

 Halloween Horror Nights Hollywood Opening Scaremony